- Registered childcare

 One of the benefits of providers being registered is that it can reduce your childcare costs and enable you to apply for tax credits.

 Important: You should check references of any child carer you employ.
-Agencies should provide this information for you, including an up to date Criminal Records Bureau (CRB) check.
+Agencies should provide this information for you, including an up to date Disclosure and Barring Service (DBS) check.